 Cozumel in Quintana Roo Mexico is a small island off of the Yucatan Peninsula, which is in the north-eastern Caribbean coast of Mexico.
-The heart of the island is downtown San Miguel, or “Centro” as it is known locally.
+The heart of the island is downtown San Miguel de Cozumel, or “Centro” as it is known locally.

 Downtown San Miguel de Cozumel is a very safe and easy place to explore on foot, with a large, family-oriented central plaza park, surrounded by endless restaurants, cafes, bakeries, boutiques, art galleries, markets, and great shopping.
 The municipality provides tourist information service booths, clean public bathrooms, art, and cultural offerings, and a friendly presence of guides and security personnel.

 Situated right on the waterfront of Cozumel‘s western coastline, downtown San Miguel de Cozumel is a great central meeting place, and a wonderful town to walk around, shop for authentic craftsmanship, eat all kinds of delicious foods, and do some incredible people-watching, in between.

 It is also a perfect spot to catch the island’s spectacular daily sunset.

-I’ve lived in Cozumel for many years and I’m still discovering new cultural activities and services throughout the streets of San Miguel.
+I’ve lived in Cozumel for many years and I’m still discovering local Mayan influences, modern new cultural activities, and services throughout the streets of San Miguel de Cozumel.
 It is a safe and fun place to explore for one day, or many days during your visit.

-Here are 13 essential things to do in downtown Cozumel if you want to explore San Miguel safely, make the most of your time, and experience the centro area like a pro.
+Here are 16 (plus!) essential things to do in downtown Cozumel if you want to explore the streets of San Miguel Cozumel safely, make the most of your time, and experience the centro area like a pro.

 If you arrive in Cozumel port via the ferry from the mainland town of Playa del Carmen, you’ll step off directly into the heart of Centro – specifically into downtown San Miguel de Cozumel and the town’s central plaza, also known as Benito Juárez Park.